kpumuk/meta-tags/README.md

 for a content which have multiple URLs.
 The search engine will always return that URL, and link popularity and authority will be applied to that URL.

+Note: If you like follow a hint of John Mueller that you shouldn't mix canonical with noindex, then you can set `MetaTags.config.skip_canonical_links_on_noindex = true` and we'll handle it for you.

 ```ruby
 set_meta_tags canonical: "http://yoursite.com/canonical/url"
 # <link rel="canonical" href="http://yoursite.com/canonical/url">